From jazz to blues and everything in between, read our guide to The Best Restaurants With Live Music in London.

-The modern-European cuisine is nothing special but dining at Quaglino’s is more about the whole package – décor, music, drinks, dancing – making it a fun night out.
+The modern-European cuisine is not going to blow your mind but dining at Quaglino’s is more about the whole package – décor, music, drinks, dancing – making it a fun night out.

 Opened by the British saxophonist Ronnie Scott in 1959, this legendary Soho institution made its name as the first club to host American jazz musicians in the UK.